About Tekcess and Michael Chase

 “Perfect!” the Sales VP beamed.

 Coaching has always been a big part of my company-wide engagements.
-But I hadn’t thought of product-manager coaching as a stand-alone service until that voice-of-the-customer moment.
-It turns out that many equipment companies don’t have the bandwidth or the need for boil-the-ocean initiatives.
-For them, coaching is the perfect option to develop their product managers and drive value-based strategy adoption.
-Fast-forward to today; one-on-one coaching is the primary way that I serve my clients.
+But I had not thought of product manager coaching as a stand-alone service until that voice-of-the-customer moment.
+It turns out that many equipment companies do not have the bandwidth or the need for boil-the-ocean initiatives.
+For them, coaching is the perfect option for developing their product managers and driving value-based strategy adoption.
+From that point on, one-on-one product manager coaching was the primary way that I served my clients.

-I have been fortunate to work with many great companies and scores of talented strategy, product management, and marketing professionals.
-I hope that someday I get the opportunity to work with you.
+Over my career, I was fortunate to work with many great companies and scores of talented strategy, product management, and marketing professionals.
+I retired from consulting in 2024.

 He addressed critical product and market issues, held the team together through the uncertainty of a divestiture process, and secured a buyer for the business.
 Mike did an A+ job in an assignment that had an “off the charts” degree of difficulty.